hardba11/bourrasque/contrib/README.txt

 3/ launch
 ---------

-launch flightgear from a gui and select the aircraft : bourrasque
+launch flightgear from a gui and select the aircraft : bourrasque, als enabled

 enjoy ;)